 Meanwhile a flashlight can be a tiny key-chain LED light that would give you

-enough light to build a fire or could be a more versatile torch like the Petzl ZipkaPlus which you could ride by (slowly) or hike
+enough light to build a fire or could be a more versatile torch like the Petzl ZipkaPlus (about the size of an egg) that will let you ride (slowly) back home.

 7) Cell phone.
 Don’t rely on a phone as your only salvation –